 Queue Management

 The “Queue” page allows monitoring the status of mercure’s processing and routing queues, and it provides basic functions for modifying jobs in the processing queue.
+It also allows reviewing jobs that have been previously processed or routed, or that have failed.

 Note